jerodriguezs/jerodriguezs.github.io/_pages/research.md

 ## Working Papers and Ongoing Research

-- Elite Universities and Top Positions in the Public Sector: Evidence from Chile (with Isabela Munevar).
+- Elite Universities and Top Positions in the Public Sector: Evidence from Chile.

 - The Effect of School Counselors on Middle and High Schools Discipline.